My Truth: Music and lyrics

 The lyrics of "Healthy Love", featuring Cindy, describe feeling vulnerable in a new relationship due to bad experiences in previous ones.
-"Monday Morning", an acoustic pop song, was described by Bjurman as a "singer-songwriter visa".
+"Monday Morning", an acoustic pop song, was designated by Bjurman as a "singer-songwriter visa".
+The lyrics describe feeling down after a fun weekend with lines such as "Will you still love me on Monday morning?"
 The ninth track, "Giving You Back", is a piano ballad which addresses Robyn's abortion: "I'm giving you back to where you came from but I'm not forgetting who you are".
 David Schmader of The Stranger wrote that the song has a directness "unprecedented in pop", and compared its piano elements to those in Braxton's work.
 The following track, "88 Days", has a pop and R&B sound.
 Robyn and Mann co-wrote it during winter, when spring was about 88 days away and they longed for sunshine.
 According to Lucas, its lyrics also refer to the singer's abortion.
-The last lines of "Long Gone" were taken from the film Contact (1997).
+"Long Gone" is a ballad with string and guitar instrumentation, the last lines of which were taken from dialogue in the film Contact (1997).
+The penultimate track, "Not on the Inside", is an acoustic pop song.
+Robyn stated that the song is about individuals who "don't have a good grip on their lives ... but pretend they do".
 The thirteenth and final track, "Universal Woman" (for which Robyn received sole writing credit), was written in ten minutes in a London hotel room.
 She singer said that the song is about girl power; women can be regarded as "strong", even if they "sacrifice" everything for love.